Coming for an outpatient appointment

 Find out about car parking and parking concessions.

-We also operate a regular free shuttle bus service between Warrington Hospital and Halton Hospital.
+We also provide a free shuttle bus service between Warrington Hospital and Halton Hospital.

 Find out how to travel to our hospital sites via public transport or by cycling.